fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 #### Styled-components

-> Utilising tagged template literals (a recent addition to JavaScript) and the power of CSS, styled-components allows you to write actual CSS code to style your components.
+> Utilising tagged template literals and the power of CSS, styled-components allows you to write actual CSS code to style your components.
 It also removes the mapping between components and styles – using components as a low-level styling construct could not be easier!

 [Styled-components](https://styled-components.com/) is a library for styling React components using [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS) technique.
 In React Native we are already used to defining component's styles as a JavaScript object, so CSS-in-JS is not so uncharted territory.
 However, the approach of styled-components is quite different from using the <em>StyleSheet.create</em> method and the <em>style</em> prop.